vikingdata/articles/vm/Linux_db_vm_part1.md

 _**by Mark Nielsen
 Original Copyright May 2025**_

+THIS DOCUMENT IS NOT DONE.
+It will be changing a lot.
+The goals are:
+* DONE: Install servers : base image, admin, and 6 database servers.
+* DOING: Initial setup will be done without Anisble.
+But eventually it will all be ansible.
+Everything after the server installations with all be Ansible.
+* DOING: Install MySQL replication, MySQL Cluster, PostgreSQL Cluster, Mongo Sharded Replica Sets, Yugabyte.
+* Setup DBT, connections to cloud resources (Snowflake, yugabyte, TIDB, cockroachDB, MySQL, mongodb).
+Only FREE or VERY VERY little cost resources will be used.
+Other resources may be added.
+* Setup Grafana through Telegraf and Promethesus.
+* Slow log report generation.

 This will be using Windows 11 as a system host.
 Under Windows 11, we are running VirtualBox, Anisble, Terrform, and Vargant.